CarinaSilva/Master-in-Health-Molecular-Technologies/Exercises/Microarray/exercises_micro.md

 to load it into a _phenoData_ object.

-Phenotypic data consists of the concentrations of RNA from two dif- ferent samples, along with the ID of the scanner.
+Phenotypic data consists of the concentrations of RNA from two different samples, along with the ID of the scanner.
 The function _pData_ can be used to access this information.

 phenoData objects are where the Bioconductor stores information about